 As LEP we are part of the Church of Scotland’s International Presbytery and of the South East District of the Methodist Church.

-St Andrew's Scots Church in Valletta this year celebrates its 150th anniversary.
+St Andrew's Scots Church in Valletta celebrates its 150th anniversary in 2007.
 The church, which stands at the junction of South Street and Old Bakery Street, opened in 1857 and was originally erected for a Presbyterian congregation.

 The church was built under the direction of Rev. Dr George Wisely, who was minister of the church from 1854 to 1896 and who continued to live in Malta until 1914.